 Giant Ragweed, Wild Hemp, Tall Ambrosia, King’s Head, Crown Weed, Buffalo Weed, Bitter Weed, ETC.

-Ambrosia trifida L. is the correct and accepted name for the Giant Ragweed.
+Ambrosia trifida L. is the accepted name for the Giant Ragweed.
 Both the genus and species were named and described as such in Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The above distribution map for Ambrosia trifida is from Plants of the World Online.
-Areas in green are where the species is native and purple where it has been introduced.
+Areas in green are where the species is native and purple is where it has been introduced.
 The map on the USDA Plants Database for North America (above Mexico) is the same.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 I am not sure I really need to write lengthy descriptions about this common weed.
-It grows on my farm from one end to the other.
+It grows on the farm from one end to the other.
 It is found in every state in the United States, almost all of Canada, and many other countries.
-I suppose if you don’t know what a ragweed is for sure and you want to find out, then maybe this page and the photos will help you out.
+I suppose if you don’t know what ragweed is for sure and you want to find out, then maybe this page and the photos will help you out.

 Besides it being one of the major causes of hay fever, it has allelopathic properties that can inhibit the growth and development of surrounding plants.